 Harley is a professional in the entertainment technology industry.
 He is a freelance lighting programmer for a large number of nightclubs, concerts and festivals across the country, and the chief lighting designer for IKO Global Productions.
 He has designed the lights for all of the shows in Open Book’s first three seasons and earned a Wilde Award for Best Design – Lights for his work on Red in 2015.
 Harley has been involved in the technical design of the new performance space from the ground up.
 He is also the resident lighting designer for the AKT Theatre Project in Wyandotte, and Outvisible Theatre Company in Allen Park.

-Open Book Theatre Company Board of Directors
+Open Book Theatre Company

 Our volunteer board has a wide range of experience and is active in our community in many ways!